Skip to content

 Run multiple operations in one command (legacy approach)

-Each execute_command call runs in a new, isolated shell session.
+Each execute call runs in a new, isolated shell session.
 That means:

 • Working directory changes (e.g. cd) do not persist between calls.